ykztawas/Weakly-Supervised-Affordance-Detection/README.md

 5. Run the inference on train set with expectation_release.prototxt.
 The output folder must be the same as the expectation.m input folder.

-6. apply the Grabcut step by running expectation(1,5310,'grabcut').
+6. Apply the Grabcut step by running expectation(1,5310,'grabcut').

 7. Train your model on this segmentation with solver_release_weak.prototxt.